sarthakshrestha/simplysubs/README.md

 by running the command 'copy .env.example .env' if you are on Windows or 'cp .env.example .env' if you are on macOS

-Make a database called 'simplysubs' through MySQL and run 'php artisan migrate'
+Make a database called 'simplysubs' through MySQL and run 'php artisan key:generate' and then finally 'php artisan migrate'

 3) Run npm install, composer install and php artisan storage:link on the terminal of the cloned directory